Change your life, get rid of the Gynecomastia problem, and get a solid and attractive texture

-You should see your doctor immediately if you experience any of the above symptoms, so the doctor can determine the size of the gynecomastia and how well the condition develops, as well as to detect the patient’s health in preparation for the surgery of removing gynecomastia.
-The patient undergoing the surgery of removing gynecomastia should follow some tips before undergoing the operation of removing gynecomastia:
+You should see your doctor immediately if you experience any of the below symptoms.
+So the doctor can determine the size of the gynecomastia and how well the condition develops.
+The doctor also detects the patient’s health in preparation for the surgery of removing gynecomastia.
+The patient who will undergo the surgery of removing gynecomastia should follow some tips before undergoing the operation:

-- Stop smoking for a period before the operation (two weeks – a month).
+- Stop smoking for a while before the operation (two weeks – a month).

 - Stop having antibiotics and aspirin as well as anti-inflammatories.

-- Refrain from having herbal supplements, in order to avoid any bleeding during the surgery.
+- Refrain from having herbal supplements to avoid any bleeding during the surgery.

 - Stop having any medications that have a negative impact on the surgery of removing gynecomastia.

-The problem of gynecomastia in men ends after the surgery, provided that the patient follows the advices and instructions of the doctor accurately after the operation, so as to obtain guaranteed results and recovery period without complications:
+The problem of gynecomastia in men ends after the surgery, provided that the patient follows the advice and instructions of the doctor accurately after the operation, to obtain guaranteed results and recovery period without complications:

 - Have a full rest for at least three days after the surgery is over.

-- Avoid drinking any soft drinks or alcohol and avoid smoking for a period of time after the operation (two weeks – a month).
+- Avoid drinking any soft drinks or alcohol and avoid smoking for a while after the operation (two weeks – a month).

 - Adhere to have the painkillers and medication on time accurately as recommended by the doctor.

-- Avoid stress and exercises that require great effort for the period of time after the surgery (two weeks).
+- Avoid stress and exercises that require much effort for the period after the surgery (two weeks).

 - Avoid driving in the first days after the operation.

-- Rely on liquids in the first days after the surgery, until the introduction of solid foods be done gradually into the diet.
+- Rely on liquids in the first days after the surgery until the introduction of solid foods is done gradually into the diet.